diy-make/memory/2025/Q4/12/26/md/SeedTree_Gemini_CLI_Investment_Case.md

 }
 ```

-## 7. Evidence of Power: "Building the Plane While Flying It"
+## 8. Evidence of Power: "Building the Plane While Flying It"
-To understand the potential of a SeedTree-integrated CLI, one must look at the precursor evidence achieved during our December expansion.
+To understand the potential of this integration, one must look at the precursor evidence achieved during our December expansion.
 A 4-agent relay condensed over **60 hours** of high-alpha labor into just five days.

-Crucially, this relay was not just performing VC tasks; it was **building the plane while flying it**.
-Much of those 60 hours was dedicated to **Builder Work**:
-*   **Infrastructure Construction:** Establishing the MetaGit orchestration protocols and multi-repo skeletons.
-*   **Forensic Repair:** Scouring 500MB+ of logs to repair broken relative links and stabilize the autobiographical Heartwood.
-*   **Schema Expansion:** Developing the metadata templates for the PNG Journal and the automated PACT invite parsing logic.
-*   **Substrate Hardening:** Debugging the MIME "noname" attachment issue and reconciling the Simplicius OOM crash in under 15 minutes.

-If basic HSD patterns (MetaGit) can achieve this level of multi-faceted efficiency while simultaneously building the firm's core infrastructure, the full integration of SeedTree represents an exponential leap in power.
-We are proving that a firm can grow its own tools while executing its core mission.
+Crucially, this relay was dedicated to **Builder Work**: establishing the MetaGit orchestration protocols and multi-repo skeletons *while* simultaneously executing the core mission.
+If basic HSD patterns can achieve this efficiency, the full integration of SeedTree represents an exponential leap.
 *   **Historical Context:** [The Christmas Relay: Scaling Wisdom through Artificial Life](../../26/md/Christmas_Relay_VC_Superpowers_Article.md).

-## 8. Conclusion: The Firm is the Wood
+## 9. Conclusion: The Firm is the Wood
 By integrating SeedTree into the Gemini CLI, we are giving the "Industrial Stone" of the PID a name and a memory.
-We are solving the Von Neumann separation by unifying instructions and data within a sovereign, fractal filesystem.
-We are not building a tool; we are growing a **Distributed Artificial Life form**.
+We are growing a **Distributed Artificial Life form**.
 The rings of 2026 are already forming.

 ---
 **Attribution:** Pytheas (Christmas Agent)